OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Ingress resources only provide configuration.
 A Ingress Controller resource uses the Ingress configuration to directs network traffic within the Kubernetes cluster.

 There are many Ingress Controller resources available.
-[Nginx](https://g.octopushq.com/NginxIngressController) is a popular option, and is used by the [Azure AKS service](https://g.octopushq.com/KubernetesCommand).
+[Nginx](https://g.octopushq.com/NginxIngressController) is a popular option, and is used by the [Azure AKS service](https://g.octopushq.com/AzureIngressController).
 Google Cloud provides its [own Ingress Controller resource](https://g.octopushq.com/GoogleCloudIngressController).
 A [third party Ingress Controller resource](https://g.octopushq.com/AwsIngressController) is available for AWS making use of the ALB service.

-The diagram below shows a typical configuration with a Ingress and Ingress Controller resources.
+The diagram below shows a typical configuration with Ingress and Ingress Controller resources.

 ![Ingress](ingress.svg)